-70 Public Question Time
+66. Public Question Time

-- 70.1 Public question time is a section of the agenda of a Council meeting during which Council may answer questions submitted by members of the public.
-It is not designed to take the place of contacting a Councillors directly to discuss an issue, or to replace contacting Council's Customer Services for assistance.
-Rather, it is designed to allow for clarification of issues of public interest. - 70.2 For a question to be considered at a Council meeting, the following requirements must be met: - 70.2.1 The person submitting the question must include their name, address and Contact number; - 70.2.2 A question must not exceed 50 words in length; - 70.2.3 A question must focus on an issue within Councillors powers to act; - 70.2.4 A question must not name, allude to, or focus on an individual; - 70.2.5 No more than two questions (including questions asked in parts) are able to be submitted per person for any one Council meeting. - 70.3 Questions that meet one of the following criteria will not be answered at a Council meeting: - 70.3.1 Repetitive or has already been answered (either previously by officers in writing or at a Council meeting; - 70.3.2 Relates to a matter for which the meeting would normally be closed (section 66 of the Act) - 70.3.3 Is prejudicial to the Councill or any other person if answered; - 70.3.4 Relates to the personal views or actions of an individual Councillor or Officer; - 70.3.5 Relates to a matter that is the subject of negotiation, litigation or commercial interest/advantage; - 70.3.6 Is defamatory, indecent, abusive, irrelevant, trivial or objectionable in language or nature; - 70.3.7 Is considered trivial or vexatious or it is more appropriate to direct to officers of the Council during normal business hours.
+- 66.1 Public question time is a section of the agenda of a Council meeting during which Council may answer questions submitted by members of the public.
+It is not designed to take the place of contacting a Councillor or Councillors directly to discuss an issue, or to replace contacting Council's Customer Services for assistance.
+Rather, it is designed to allow for clarification of issues of public interest. - 66.2 For a question to be considered at a Council meeting, the following requirements must be met: - 66.2.1 The person submitting the question must include their name, address and contact number; - 66.2.2 A question must not exceed 50 words in length; - 66.2.3 A question must focus on an issue within Councils powers to act; - 66.2.4 A question must not name, allude to, or focus on an individual - 66.2.5 No more than two questions (including questions asked in parts) are able to be submitted per person for any one Council meeting. - 66.3 Questions that meet one of the following criteria will not be answered at a Council meeting: - 66.3.1 Repetitive or has already been answered (either previously by officers in writing or at a Council meeting); - 66.3.2 Relates to a matter for which the meeting would normally be closed (section 66 of the Act); - 66.3.3 Is prejudicial to the Council or any other person if answered; - 66.3.4 Relates to the personal views or actions of an individual Councillor or Officer; - 66.3.5 Relates to a matter that is the subject of negotiation, litigation or commercial interest/advantage; - 66.3.6 Is defamatory, indecent, abusive, irrelevant, trivial or objectionable in language or nature; - 66.3.7 Is considered trivial or vexatious or it is more appropriate to direct to officers of the Council during normal business hours.

 Governance Use Only:

-Question compliant with Rules: □ Yes □ No Date of Meeting question to be submitted to:
+Question compliant with Rules: ☐ Yes ☐ No Date of Meeting question to be submitted to:

 Notes: